ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 ```

 ### Using Binary Search to Count Occurences
 As binary search allows us to find a key quickly, naturally we can use it to count occurences of a given key within a sorted array.
 The simple method would be to find the key, then seqentially scan left and right to find the boundaries.
-However this leads to `O(ln + s)` where `s` is the length of occurences.
+However this leads to `O(lgn + s)` where `s` is the length of occurences.

 Instead we can modify the original binary search so that instead of returning the index when the key is found `s[middle] == key`, we instead let it run.
 It'll then keep moving right until it finds the right boundary.
 We can reverse the condition (`s[middle] > key`) to find the left boundary.
 This will be `O(lgn)`.

-Another solution: search of the keys `k - e` & `k + e` where `e` is some small constant such that it resolves to a key that is the prev/next key in the sorted list.
+Another solution: search for the keys `k - e` & `k + e` where `e` is some small constant such that it resolves to a key that is the prev/next key in the sorted list.
 That way we know that finding this key represents the boundary.
 Presumably this fails if there happens to not be an instance of that key in the array.

 ### One-Sided Binary Search
 Say we have a run of 0s then an unbounded run of 1s and we want to find the transition point `p`.
 If we had a bound on the array size, then we could use binary search as above.